dli85/ImageProcessingProgram/README.md

 failed to execute should be outputted, and the program should continue as normal.
 Thus, when performing operations on images, many model methods are needed and there will be many places where an IllegalArgumentException could occur.
 Thus, larger try-catch statements that surround larger blocks of code are used to minimize code duplication.
-Some try-catch blocks (like in the FlipCommand class) will have further documentation on this design choice.
+Some try-catch blocks will have further documentation on this design choice.

 The overall philosophy of this program's design when it comes to errors and exceptions is that in every method where a user error could occur (e.g. trying to save an image that